hyperswine/pos-js-demo/README.md

 - `npm run build` - Build for production
 - `npm run start` - Start production server
 - `npm run lint` - Run ESLint

-## Deployment

-### Vercel (Recommended)
-1. Connect your GitHub repository to Vercel
-2. Set up your Firebase configuration as environment variables
-3. Deploy automatically on git push

-### Other Platforms
-The app can be deployed to any platform that supports Next.js applications.

 ## Contributing